 As we tasted, Ted raved that the 2015 Côte Brune was “floral and earthy, savory but not too salty and not sweet.”
 Pierre uses SO2, but the wines show clear signs of an otherwise natural process.
 He’s one of the few producers who use the stems, and Ted said they express “a sleek, elegant and spare quality that shows no signs of the superficial power that comes with too much fertilization of the soil.”

 Ted waxed on: we were “drinking the iron in the soil and the toil of the people.”
 There were “exotic tastes like green and blue notes, spice with juniper and lavender and a bit of pepper.”
 When we all brought up how well the wine would pair with food and Ted mentioned the great dairy in the region, Pierre offhandedly responded, “I’ll start drinking milk when cows start eating grapes.”
 Ted then complimented him on his simple labels and Pierre said, “yeah, they’re not like the other guys’, who seem to be selling shampoo.”

 With no time spent in his vineyards, the trip was the shortest one so far.
-I know I’m not just speaking for myself when I say that I wished it could have been longer; Pierre was such a pleasant surprise.
+I know I’m not just speaking for myself when I say that I wished it could have been longer.
 “Like his wines, he isn’t flamboyant, but he’s fun and smart, earnest, with a playful side,” Ted said.
 He’s fond of finding parallels between the makers and their products and he vowed to go back and just hang out with him at some point.